 Determine who owns your Employer Branding Strategy

 Some specific personnel is responsible for your employer branding strategy.
-The internal and external stakeholder can claim ownership of the employer branding.
+The internal and external stakeholders can claim ownership of the employer branding.
 This ensures your employer branding to be included in the calculation of your triple bottom line and interrelates with the customer experience and implementation of sustainable business practices.

 Ensure your C-suite has Buy-In